DanesH-Abdollahi/Implementation-of-CNN-for-Prediction-of-Foot-Disorder/README.md

-# Implementation-of-CNN-for-Prediction-of-Foot-Disorder
+# Implementation of CNN for Prediction of Foot Disorder (Machine Learning Course)
-Implementation of CNN for Prediction of Foot Disorder in Python
+Implementation of Convolutional Neural Network for Prediction of Foot Disorder in Python

 ---